Thank you!

 Depending on the type of toy you have in mind, you might need to contact a toy manufacturer to get cost estimates.

-Contacting a toy manufacturer becomes essential when working on plastic toys or toys that require intricate processes.
-You must keep the project’s overarching cost from manufacture to marketing in mind to produce a toy at a reasonable cost, sell at competitive prices, and churn out profit.
+Contacting a toy manufacturer becomes essential when working on plastic toys, plush toys, wooden toys, board games, collectibles, or toys that require intricate processes.
+You must keep the project’s full cost in mind to produce a toy at a reasonable cost, sell at a competitive price, and still earn profit.

 1.4.
 Is your toy safe?